Scattering from compact objects: Debye series and Regge-Debye poles: Introduction

 Time-independent wave scattering by compact objects offers a clean arena in which strong-field gravity, wave interference, and, for horizonless bodies, internal structure leave imprints on observable angular spectra.
 This perspective has acquired renewed relevance in the era of gravitational-wave astronomy \cite{LIGOScientific:2016aoc,LIGOScientific:2017vwq,KAGRA:2021vkt} and horizon-scale imaging \cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2022xqj}, where distinguishing between black holes and horizonless compact-object scenarios~\cite{Cardoso:2019rvt} motivates a careful characterization of wave propagation in the near-field region.
 On the theoretical side, most quantitative studies of scattering in general relativity ultimately rely on partial-wave expansions (see, e.g., Ref.~\cite{Futterman:1988ni}), a natural approach on highly symmetric backgrounds.
 In particular, decades of work on black holes have established a detailed understanding across spins and frequency regimes (see, e.g., Refs.~\cite{Hildreth1964PhDT64,Matzner:1968,Vishveshwara:1970,Futterman:1988ni,Mashhoon:1973zz,Fabbri:1975,Sanchez:1977vz,MatznerRyan1978,Handler:1980un,Matzner:1985rjn,Andersson:1995vi,Glampedakis:2001cx,Dolan:2008kf,Crispino:2009xt} and references therein), including characteristic signatures such as orbiting oscillations and backward glory enhancements (see, e.g., Refs.~\cite{Matzner:1968,Futterman:1988ni,Dolan:2008kf,Crispino:2009xt} and \cite{Stratton:2019deq,Dolan:2017rtj,OuldElHadj:2019kji} for recent developments on rainbow scattering).

 Despite their effectiveness, partial-wave expansions have familiar drawbacks.
 Long-range interactions may produce slow convergence and require explicit acceleration procedures, and the physical content of a multipole sum is often not transparent.
-Complex angular momentum (CAM) methods offer a natural reorganization of the scattering problem: the partial-wave sum is replaced by a contour integral in the complex angular-momentum plane, via the Sommerfeld--Watson transform, whose deformation isolates pole contributions (Regge poles) together with non-pole background terms.
+Complex angular momentum (CAM) methods offer a natural reorganization of the scattering problem: the partial-wave sum is replaced by a contour integral in the complex angular momentum plane, via the Sommerfeld-Watson transform, whose deformation isolates pole contributions (Regge poles) together with nonpole background terms.
 Developed originally in diffraction theory~\cite{Watson18,Sommerfeld49}, CAM techniques are now standard in resonant scattering~\cite{deAlfaro:1965zz,Newton:1982qc,Nussenzveig:2006,Grandy2000,Uberall1992,AkiRichards2002,Gribov69,Collins77,BaronePredazzi2002,DonnachieETAL2005}.
-In black-hole physics, they provide a particularly transparent interpretation, with Regge poles encoding surface-wave propagation near the photon sphere and linking naturally to the quasinormal-mode spectrum~\cite{Andersson:1994rk,Andersson:1994rm,Decanini:2002ha}.
+In black hole physics, they provide a particularly transparent interpretation, with Regge poles encoding surface-wave propagation near the photon sphere and linking naturally to the quasinormal mode spectrum~\cite{Andersson:1994rk,Andersson:1994rm,Decanini:2002ha}.
 They have also proved useful for accurate reconstructions of scattering observables and for semiclassical descriptions of orbiting, glory, absorption, and radiation phenomena~\cite{Folacci:2019cmc,Folacci:2019vtt,Decanini:2009mu,Decanini:2011xi,Decanini:2011xw,Folacci:2018sef,Torres:2022fyf,OuldElHadj:2025hbl}.
 By comparison, CAM analyses of horizonless relativistic stars remain relatively limited: an early study by Chandrasekhar and Ferrari related stellar Regge poles to resonant energy transport through the star~\cite{Chandrasekhar449}, while a more recent compact-body scattering analysis was given in Ref.~\cite{OuldElHadj:2019kji}.